Common Causes of Personal Injuries on Long Island

 amount of recovery you deserve.

-Can I sue my employer for premises liability?
+Can I sue my employer after a work-related injury?

 In New York, the rules regarding this are very simple.
 If you are an employee